 What is the difference between a speech pathologist and a speech therapist?

 One thing that gets confusing is why are we “speech-language pathologists”?
 And why aren’t we *officially* “speech therapists”?
-ASHA.org officially monitors our profession and they say we are “speech-language pathologists.”
+American Speech-Language-Hearing Association (ASHA) is our national governing body.
+ASHA officially says we are “speech-language pathologists.”
 SLP is an acronym we use.

 Here’s the thing where it gets murky: SLPs provide speech therapy.
 Oddly, we don’t provide “speech pathology.”
 But why are there occupational therapists and physical therapists?
 They are our counterparts in many settings.
 And they provide occupational therapy and physical therapy (respectively)?